Silicone rubber: Special grades

-There are many special grades and forms of silicone rubber, including: steam resistant, metal detectable, high tear strength, extreme high temperature, extreme low temperature, electrically conductive, chemical/oil/acid/gas resistant, low smoke emitting, and flame-retardant.
+There are many special grades and forms of silicone rubber, including: steam resistant, metal detectable, high tear strength, extreme high temperature, extreme low temperature, electrically conductive, chemical/oil/acid/gas resistant, low smoke emitting, optically clear, and flame-retardant.
 A variety of fillers can be used in silicone rubber, although most are non-reinforcing and lower the tensile strength.

 Silicone rubber is available in a range of hardness levels, expressed as Shore A or IRHD between 10 and 100, the higher number being the harder compound.
 It is also available in virtually any colour, and can be colour matched.

 Applications

-Silicone rubber is used in automotive applications, many cooking, baking, and food storage products, apparel including undergarments, sportswear, and footwear, electronics, to home repair and hardware, and a host of unseen applications.
-It is usually processed and shaped with the following methods.
+Silicone rubber is used in automotive applications, many cooking, baking, and food storage products, apparel including undergarments, sex toys, sportswear, and footwear, electronics, to home repair and hardware, and a host of unseen applications.
+It is usually processed and shaped with the following methods:

 Extrusion

-Once mixed and coloured, silicone rubber can be extruded into tubes, strips, solid cord or custom profiles according to the size specifications of the manufacturer.
+Once mixed and coloured, silicone rubber can be extruded into tubes, strips, solid cord, or custom profiles according to the size specifications of the manufacturer.
 Cord can be joined to make O-rings and extruded profiles can be joined to make seals.

 Injection moulding

 Silicone rubber can be moulded into custom shapes and designs.
-Manufacturers work to set industry tolerances when extruding, cutting or joining silicone rubber profiles.
+Manufacturers work to set industry tolerances when extruding, cutting, or joining silicone rubber profiles.
 In the UK this is BS 3734, for extrusions the tightest level is E1 and the widest is E3.